thiagopg84/ngx-french-toast/README.md

       duration: 10000,
       icon: '../assets/svg/sprite.svg#icon-success', // or a URL of a .png, for example
       infinite: true, // if infinite is true, the duration will be ignored
-      pinned: true // when set to true, this toast will remain fixed in its position even if new toasts are added, unless the next toast is also pinned
+      pinned: true, // when set to true, this toast will remain fixed in its position even if new toasts are added, unless the next toast is also pinned
+      context: { // this will be available within SomeComponent!
+        name: 'Jean Pierre',
+        email: 'jetaime@lesbleus.fr'
+      }
     });
 ```
 <br>